kerrylandis/sermonbrowser/README.md

-# sermonbrowser
+# WordPress Sermon Browser plugin update
-Updated code with esv.org V3 API call for WordPress Sermon Browser since this plugin is no longer supported by the owner.
+Updated code with api.esv.org V3 API call for WordPress Sermon Browser since this plugin is no longer supported by the owner.

 This is an updated frontend.php file to allow for esv.org API v3 to work with the Sermon Browser plugin in Wordpress here:  https://wordpress.org/plugins/sermon-browser/

+Example output of Bible verses being retrieved through the API and rendered on the page via a sortcode in WordPress: https://www.cantonbiblechurch.org/sermons/no-rest-for-the-weary-under-the-sun/

 Please use the following steps to set this up as within your church website: